Keeping you updated

 If the vehicle was acquired under an operating lease (as defined) the monthly taxable value is equal to the actual cost to the employer incurred under that operating lease and the cost of fuel in respect of that vehicle.

-With effect from 1 March 2011, the percentage rate for all employers-owned provided vehicles is 3.5 % per month of the vehicle’s determined value.
+The percentage rate for all employers-owned provided vehicles is 3.5 % per month of the vehicle’s determined value.
 However, vehicles with maintenance plans included within the purchase price at the time of purchase will trigger only a 3.25% monthly fringe benefit.

-With effect from 1 March 2014, where the vehicle is acquired by the employer under an operating lease concluded at arm’s length and that are not connected persons in relation to each other, the value of a fringe benefit is the actual cost to the employer incurred under this lease plus the cost of fuel in respect of that vehicle.
+Where the vehicle is acquired by the employer under an operating lease concluded at arm’s length and that are not connected persons in relation to each other, the value of a fringe benefit is the actual cost to the employer incurred under this lease plus the cost of fuel in respect of that vehicle.

 80% of the fringe benefit must be included in the employee’s remuneration for the purposes of calculating PAYE.
 The percentage is reduced to 20% if the employer is satisfied that at least 80% of the use of the motor vehicle for the tax year will be for business purposes.